pallet/pallet/README.md

 Pallet is distributed as a jar, and is available in the [clojars repository](http://clojars.org/pallet).

-Installation is with [Leiningen](http://github.com/technomancy/leiningen), maven, or your favourite maen repository aware build tool.
+Installation is with [Leiningen](http://github.com/technomancy/leiningen), maven, or your favourite maven repository aware build tool.

 ### Quickstart